mariusfa/user-service/README.md

 # User service
 This is a project with both an api and a client.
+The idea is a service to handle user register, login and validate token

 For the api setup see [here](server/README.md)